 “We’ll open the use of ePassport gates at Heathrow and other airports … currently only available to EEA nationals … to include visitors from the US, Canada, New Zealand, Australia and Japan.”

 In my experience, there is rarely much of a wait for the ePassport kiosks.
 I have often looked longingly as those lines as I snake around long queue waiting to speak to a UK Border officer.

 To me, this change is a win.
 I’m all for easier customs clearance.
-We’ll see when this new process is actually implemented.
+To be determined when implementation of this new process happens.
 Even though I paid for this access via Registered Traveller, free is obviously better.
 Hopefully ePassport gates will remain a fast and easy option when entering the UK.